Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 instructions are stored in registers[1] in sets of bytes known as opcodes, or operation codes.
 Any following parameters to that opcode are called it's operands.
-This example on screen shows the Add instruction, taking two addresses and adding the values at those locations into the first address.
-[3][4].
+This example on screen shows the Add instruction, taking two addresses and adding the values at those locations into the first address.[2][3].

 ---